gitter-badger/release-notes/README.md

 1. Run `dotnet build` to build the solution

 ## Development
-Press Release has been developed using Visual Studio Code, ASP.NET Core, and React.
+Release Notes has been developed using Visual Studio Code, ASP.NET Core, and React.

 ### Visual Studio Code
 #### Flow Types